sham-a/472-Assignment-1/README.md

 ### Task 1

 - Clone the repo on your machine
-- Open the Task 1 folder on the IDE of your choice (PyCharm recommend
+- Open project folder on the IDE of your choice (PyCharm recommend)
-- Make sure to install the dependencies (they are all in a folder named requirements.txt)
+- Open your terminal and move to the Task1 folder path
+- Use this command to download the library dependencies:
+  > python -m pip install -r requirements.txt